-By using a suitable dielectric material, like mica in place of dry air, the capacitance can be increased 5 to 7 times.
+Using a suitable dielectric material, like mica, in place of dry air, the capacitance can be increased 5 to 7 times.

 2) Increasing surface area – The more the surface of conducting plates are parallel to each other, the greater the capacitance.
 One way of increasing the surface area is multi-plate capacitors.
-In a multi-plate capacitor, the conducting surfaces are designed in the form of multiple conducting sheets connected to a common lead.
-The two conducting sheet arrays are paired such that in one of the conductors, only one surface of the outer sheets remains in contact with the dielectric medium, while with the other conductor, both surfaces of the outer sheets remain in contact with the dielectric medium.
+In a multi-plate capacitor, the conducting surfaces are designed as multiple conducting sheets connected to a common lead.
+The two conducting sheet arrays are paired such that in one of the conductors, only one surface of the outer sheets remains in contact with the dielectric medium.
+In contrast, with the other conductor, both surfaces of the outer sheets stay in contact with the dielectric medium.

 C = ε * (n-1) *A / d

 Where n is the number of plates in the multi-plate capacitor, and A is the surface area of each plate.